Math 140A - Notes

 ps qr (remember that q, s > 0)

-We write multiplication · as juxtaposition unless it is helpful for clarity.
-We also use the common shorthand a
+Write multiplication · as juxtaposition unless necessary, and use the common shorthand a

 2